slovely/WcfExamples/README.md

 WcfExamples
 ===========

-_**NOTE:**_ This repository is here to demonstrate a very specific example, please don't think it is in anyway representative of best practises or worthy of production use!
+_**NOTE:**_ If you have stumbled upon this repository, please note that it is here to demonstrate a very specific example, please don't think it is in anyway representative of best practises or worthy of production use!
 Static methods, no IoC, no tests, WebForms are just some of the bad things in this repo!
+In other words, ignore it!

+Building
+--
+Get the code, open in VS2012 and it should run.
+NB you need to have enabled package restore in Nuget (see: http://blog.nuget.org/20120518/package-restore-and-consent.html)

 Modifying an existing service
 ----